Seraphim Rose: Works

-Controversies over theological opinions or "theologoumena"

-"Toll houses"
+He was also one of the first American Eastern Orthodox Christians to translate major works of several Church Fathers into English.
+As such, he produced the first English translation of selected letters of Barsanuphius of Gaza and John the Prophet which were to be read out aloud at meals to his young monastic disciples and were later published by the St. Herman of Alaska Brotherhood.

+Controversies

+Toll houses

 Although most of Rose's works were widely received within the Orthodox community, a few raised controversy.
 The most notable of these was The Soul After Death, which describes certain "aerial toll houses" described by various Church Fathers and saints.
-According to this teaching, every human soul must pass through a series of these stations after death as part of their initial judgment by God, where they will be accused of specific sins and possibly condemned to hell.
+According to this teaching, every human soul must pass a series of these stations after death as part of their initial judgment by God, where they will be accused of specific sins and possibly condemned to hell.

-Some modern Orthodox theologians, including Archbishop Lazar Puhalo, Stanley Harakas and Alexandros Kalomiros among others, have claimed that certain ideas in Rose's book are heretical, and that many of the Church Fathers have been misinterpreted or misquoted to support it.
-Puhalo claimed that the "toll-house theory" is specifically Gnostic in origin.
-These accusations were later declared to be wrong by the Holy Synod of the Russian Church Abroad, which emphasized that little has been revealed to the Church on this subject, and hence all controversy concerning it should cease.
-A similar position was adopted by Fr.
-Michael Azkoul in his 1998 book, Aerial Toll-House Myth: The Neo-Gnosticism of Fr Seraphim Rose.
-A recent publication called, The Departure of the Soul, published by St. Anthony's Monastery in Arizona, presents a collection of writings by Church Fathers in favor of the Toll Houses.

-He endeavored to answer his detractors in his "Answer to a Critic", published as an appendix to The Soul After Death.

-Though continuing to vehemently oppose Rose's teaching on this subject, Puhalo indicated that he considered Rose to be a "true ascetic", and that he respected the sincerity of Seraphim's monastic life and intentions.
-In one of his vlogs, Archbishop Lazar said of Fr.
-Rose: “Father Seraphim Rose was an astonishing ascetic.
+Though vehemently opposing Rose's teaching on this subject, Archbishop Lazar Puhalo indicated that he considered Rose to be a "true ascetic", and that he respected the sincerity of Seraphim's monastic life and intentions.
+In one of his vlogs, Archbishop Lazar said of Rose: "Father Seraphim Rose was an astonishing ascetic.
 He had a great ascetic life.
 He had enormous struggles, enormous inner struggles, and he struggled with them in really great asceticism.
-So I don’t want anybody to denigrate or think anyone is denigrating Father Seraphim Rose’s ascetic struggle.
+So I don't want anybody to denigrate or think anyone is denigrating Father Seraphim Rose's ascetic struggle.
 It really was a great ascetic struggle, and there should be a reverence and a respect for that. … Again, I want people to have a reverence for Father Seraphim Rose’s ascetic struggle, and to acknowledge that, and see that there was a special spark there, in that he had enormous internal struggles, and that he saw those through to the end of his life.
-And that is a great virtue and a great reason to have a certain reverence for Father Seraphim.”
+And that is a great virtue and a great reason to have a certain reverence for Father Seraphim."